 Admission to the Society

 A completed application form is required for all categories of membership.
 Applications are reviewed and approved by CMOS Executive.
 Once approved, the Corresponding Secretary will send a welcome letter and assign the applicant to the nearest local Centre of the Society.
 If a membership application is approved before 1 September, membership will be for the current calendar year and back issues of all publications will be provided.
 After 1 September, it will be assumed that membership starts on the date of approval and ends 31 December of the following year.

 Membership FeesMembership is for the calendar year only and fees are due before 1 January.
-Annual membership renewal notices are usually mailed in October.
+Annual membership renewal notices are usually emailed in October.
 Any member whose annual membership fee is not received by March 31 shall have his membership suspended.
 In case of a late renewal, back issues of the publications will not be provided.
 A suspended member can be reinstated to full membership without re-approval by the Executive provided there is a lapse of at most two years in the payment of dues.
 For a longer lapse, any member must re-apply for membership.
 Membership fees are established for each calendar year at the preceding Annual General Meeting.

 Benefits and PrivilegesCMOS promotes the views of the membership in scientific fora, lobbies government bodies on behalf of meteorology and oceanography, issues policy statements, and provides opportunities to meet and exchange ideas with colleagues.